 - Charging: When you slide the switch toward the battery, electrons flow for a period of time charging the plates of the capacitor.
 Electrons from the negative terminal of the source flow to one plate of the capacitor.
 These electrons repel electrons in the other plate which are drawn to the positive terminal of the source.
 This continues until the capacitor is fully charged at which point, the current drops to zero.
 In the charging process, no electrons flow from one plate to the other plate in the capacitor. - Discharging: The charge (electrons) stored in the negative plate of the capacitor are drawn through the current path to the positively charged capacitor plate.
 This continues until the plates are neutralized, i.e., they have the same charge.

-• The area of the plates (directly related)
+- The value of a capacitor is dependent upon: - The area of the plates (directly related)